Frequently asked questions about Azure Kubernetes Service (AKS)

 - By using node image upgrade.

-AKS does not set a limit on the container image size.
-However, it is important to understand that the larger the image, the higher the memory demand.
+AKS doesn't set a limit on the container image size.
+However, it's important to understand that the larger the image, the higher the memory demand.
 A larger size could potentially exceed resource limits or the overall available memory of worker nodes.
 By default, memory for VM size Standard_DS2_v2 for an AKS cluster is set to 7 GiB.

 When a container image is excessively large, as in the Terabyte (TBs) range, kubelet might not be able to pull it from your container registry to a node due to lack of disk space.